NCBI-Hackathons/Network_SNPs/README.md

 #Introduction
 This pipeline allows users to access multiple tools for applying network analysis to human genomic datasets using one simple command-line based program.
 The user inputs a list of genes, single-nucleutide polymorphisms, or variant loci, either alone or accompanied by p-values derived from a case-control comparison or quantitative trait loci analysis.
 These nodes are then connected by referencing databases of molecular interactions (protein-protein interactions, protein-DNA interactions, metabolic interactions, etc.).

+#Dependencies
+This program depends on a large number of pre-existings software packages.
+Therefore, to simplify matters, we offer the snapshot of our working instance as an Amazon Machine Image.
+The collection of tools and the pipeline script can be executed by executing stored amazon instance AMI # XXX-XXX-XXX.
+(VRTODO)

 # Example

 An example invocation of the meta-analysis package can be found in